Ghazal 228, Verse 10

 FWP:

-If 'heedlessness' is a 'security' or 'pledge' of your lifetime, this might mean one of several things:
+If 'heedlessness' is a 'security' or 'pledge' of someone's lifetime, this might mean one of several things:

-= you undertake to cultivate ignorance and heedlessness, as a condition of maintaining your life, the way you'd consent to ignore certain kinds of smaller evils because of larger issues at stake
+=He undertakes to cultivate ignorance and heedlessness, as a condition of maintaining his life, the way people consent to ignore certain kinds of smaller evils because of larger issues at stake.

-= you undertake to hand over 'heedlessness' as a 'pledge', the way you'd pawn a valuable item in a pawnshop, so as to maintain your life
+=He undertakes to hand over 'heedlessness' as a 'pledge', the way people pawn a valuable item in a pawnshop, so as to maintain his life.

-= if you have a temperament inclined to heedlessness, that is a sort of guarantee or assurance that you'll be able to stay alive
+=If he has a temperament inclined to heedlessness, that is a sort of guarantee or assurance that he'll be able to stay alive.

-We have no chance of resolving any of these questions: there's no verb in the first line, and of course no indication of the relation between the two clauses.
-Are they parallel?
+We have no chance of resolving any of these questions for another reason as well: there's no verb in the first line, and of course no indication of the relation between the two clauses.
+Technically, the first line is a 'list' one ('A B and C D'); for more on such lists, see {4,4}.
+Are the two clauses parallel?
 Are they contrasted?
 Does one of them somehow follow from the other?
 And if so, which way does the causality go?
-Any clarifying context can only be provided by the second line.
+It's also possible that 'Asad' is just a thoughtful, meditative self-address, so that the line could be also read as 'A is B and, Asad, it is C as well'.
+There's no way for us to choose among these complexities without help from the second line.

 Unsurprisingly (this being Ghalib), the second line goes out of its way to further complicate the issues.
 It starts quite afresh in its grammar and vocabulary, so that the nature of its connection with the first line is left for us to decide.
-And through its clever use of the multivalence of kyaa , it adds several possible readings of its own.
-By now we're also not surprised to notice that all these readings work enjoyably, and so variously, with the possible permutations of the first line.
+And through its clever use of the multivalence of kyaa , it adds several unusually piquant possible readings of its own.
+By now it's no surprise that all these readings work so richly, and so variously, with the possible permutations of the first line.